-Burn Categories: A Guide to Assessing Severity
+Burn Categories: A Guide to Assessing Severity!

-Last updated Thursday, October 17th, 2024
+Last updated Friday, December 20th, 2024

 Burn categories help us understand the severity and necessary response to these injuries.
 This guide categorizes burns by type and degree, detailing thermal, chemical, electrical, and radiation burns, alongside the corresponding first to fourth-degree designations.
 It ensures you can recognize different burns and comprehend their treatment implications.